joshuasa/sandbox-fargate/README.md

 `ecsTaskExecutionRole`

-The task execution role grants the Amazon ECS container and Fargate agents permission to make AWS API calls.
+The task execution IAM role grants the container agent permission to make AWS API calls on your behalf.

 To create the task execution role in the **IAM Console**: